yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/Before the HOL - Containers and DevOps.md

             ```
         * Setup your VisualStudio.com repository as a new remote the push.
 Use the repository dropdown to switch to the "content-api" repository.
 You can then copy the commands for the setting up the content-api repository  from your browser.
 Paste these commands into your WSL window.

-        * When prompted, enter your VisualStudio.com username and the git credentials password you created earlier in this task
+        * When prompted, enter your VisualStudio.com username and the git credentials password you created earlier in this task.

-    * Use the repository dropdown to create a third repository called "content-init"
+    * Use the repository dropdown to create a third repository called "content-init".

-        * Using your WSL window, initialize a new git repository in the content-init directory
+        * Using your WSL window, initialize a new git repository in the content-init directory.

             ```bash
             cd ../content-init